 Kate counsels and defends clients nationwide in complex environmental and toxic tort litigation.
 She has experience with a wide variety of matters involving claims of chemical exposure and contamination.
-Kate’s work involves many facets of litigation, including coordinating discovery, drafting motions, taking depositions, working with experts and assisting with trial preparation and practice.
+Kate’s work involves many facets of litigation, including drafting motions, taking depositions, coordinating discovery, working with experts and assisting with trial preparation and practice.

 An understanding of relevant scientific and technical disciplines underpins Kate’s legal practice.
 She holds a master’s in environmental management from the Yale School of the Environment, where she largely focused on hydrology and chemistry.
 She also has experience with medical causation experts in fields such as epidemiology and toxicology.